"My goal is to dissolve the veil between source and destination, so my audience feels the music the way I do and I feel the music the way they do".

 Pilots who flew the missions received the Disaster Relief Presidential award with Valor.

-Thousand Star, released on New World Music is the first in a three part sci-fi odyssey to the farthest reaches of deep space.
+Thousand Star, released on New World Music is the first in a two part sci-fi odyssey to the farthest reaches of deep space.
 The listening experience unfolds as a

 science fiction novel told with music